Academic Catalog

 (1 credit) (Both Fall & Spring Semesters)

-Introduction to Professional Nursing (1) (B) This course is an introduction to professional nursing.
+This course is an introduction to professional nursing.
 The interprofessional healthcare team will be explored.
-The history of nursing is included in this course.
 The roles of both student nurses and professional nurses in person-centered, ethical, holistic, compassionate, and safe and effective care will be introduced.
 Observation of a Registered Nurse is a requirement of this course.

 NURS-3000 Introduction to Health Care Environment